ezaf/ezgl/src/docs/main_object_interface.md

 `"icon"`           | Application icon png file.
 `"pause"`          | If set to `true`, pauses all object updates **including rendering**.
 `"refresh_rate"`   | Graphics and physics refresh rate.
 `"render_height"`  | Rendered/Logical resolution height within window.
+Functions as the camera width.
 `"render_width"`   | Rendered/Logical resolution width within window.
+Functions as the camera height.
 `"scaling"`        | `"nearest"` or `"linear"`.
 You're more likely to use the latter.
 `"self_destruct"`  | Program will self destruct after this many seconds.
 Useful for automated build tests.
 `"show_cursor"`    | Whether the mouse cursor is shown.